abelsiqueira/julia-tutorial-at-nlesc/index.md

 It lacks a higher adoption rate, in part because it's very new, compared to other languages like Python and R.
 Julia 1.0 was released in 2018, and its current Long Term Support version, 1.6, was released in 2020.
 In some areas, however, it has seen a very large adoption.
-Two main groups being former MatLab users, and optimization developers.
+Two main groups being former MatLab users, and optimization developers, which is where I come from.

-TODO: refactor and expand these paragraphs.
+More information about Julia's creation can be seen through papers related to it [here](https://julialang.org/research/).

 In this tutorial, we'll take a glimpse of what Julia can and can't do (well), comparing it against Python.
 At the end of this tutorial, you should